Who may file a complaint?

 Yes.
 The General Assembly prohibits retaliation against individuals who file complaints or who participate in the complaint process.
 Retaliatory action is regarded as a basis for a separate complaint under the Workplace Harassment Policy.
-If you believe that you have been retaliated against for filing a complaint of harassment, or for participating in the complaint process, please contact Human Resources or your Contact Person.
+If you believe that you have been retaliated against for filing a complaint of harassment, or for participating in the complaint process, please contact the Office of Legislative Workplace Relations.

 Will my report be confidential?